doubledutch/cli/README.md

 @doubledutch/cli
 ================

-Build DoubleDutch features with React Native
+Build DoubleDutch extensions with React Native

-Currently, DoubleDutch developer tools for React Native features are only supported on Mac OS X.
+Currently, DoubleDutch developer tools for React Native extensions are only supported on Mac OS X.

 ### Prerequisites